LoicVeirman/HardenAD/README.md

 This is the version 2.9.9 of the Hardening Active Directory project by then Harden Community.
 Feel free to use it and adapt following your needs!

+# DISCLAIMER
+**ALL TASKS ARE DISABLED BY DEFAULT!**
+This is the way we ensure the script will not be run into production and make unwanted changes.
+Please refer to the welcome page of the latest release to learn how you can activate them.

 ## Release update list
 *Bugs:*
 > 1. Fixed a misconfiguration in HAD-LoginRestrictions-Tx, where the Deny Network Logon was set on the guest user instead of the guests group.